Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 ### App bootstrapping

-#### `systemCode` (string)

-An required string.
-It is the bizops [system code](https://biz-ops.in.ft.com/list/Systems) of your repo consuming dotcom-ui-shell, and is needed for the new v3 of origami build service api to work here.

 #### `contents` (string)

 An optional string of HTML to insert into the document `<body>`.
 This should be used if you are not using JSX composition and have a prerendered string of HTML.